act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 ### Step 8: compute text alternative

-Test mode: [automatic][earl:automatic]
+Test mode: [automatic][AUTO]

-Use the [Text Alternative Computation][algorithms/text-alt] Algorithm to compute the textual alternative provided and assign it to variable T1.
+Use the [Text Alternative Computation][TXTALT] Algorithm to compute the textual alternative provided and assign it to variable T1.

 If T1 is empty and the current element is an `<img>`